Dust Collection: Good for your Health!

 Here’s a German video of the 52-Gallon Container used together with Mafell’s NEW DSS 300cc Insulation Saw coming soon:

 Between Nilfisk and Mafell, we are confident that Timberwolf Tools now offers the two best vacuums for fine woodworkers and timber framers!
-Both of these vacuums are in stock and have all the fixings that you would expect from the leading dust extractor, such as anti-static hoses, wet/dry capability, fleece & plastic bag options, and the ability to turn on the vacuum with your plugged-in tool.
+Both of these vacuums are in stock and have all the fixings that you would expect from the leading dust extractor, such as anti-static hoses, wet/dry capability, and fleece/plastic bag options.

 Other Dust Collection Items